NZNOG/website/_conferences/nznog-2022/talks.md

 Mr. Jokiaho works with network equipment providers, system integrators, independent software vendors and communications service providers to further open network function virtualization (NFV) and telco cloud initiatives with containers.
 His work encompasses enhancements to networking performance, real time characteristics, availability and strategic use cases like virtualized / containerized radio access networks (vRAN).

-## Matt Cornish
-2talk

-_How I used the network to entertain the teams during lockdown_

 ## Dan Faulknor
 Prodigi